twistedx-opensource/remote-dev/README.md

 Simple program for making it easy to perform remote dev work, such as developing on a Raspberry Pi.
 The purpose is to automatically sync the project repository as you work.

 ## Background
-This script was adopted from glaszig (https://gist.github.com/glaszig/673691a6ba7bdc8e3d054d826a179976#file-fswatch-scp-sh).
-Adaptations were made to sync the repository on program launch using an ssh copy that makes use of tar.
+This script was inspired from a similar purposed script by glaszig (https://gist.github.com/glaszig/673691a6ba7bdc8e3d054d826a179976#file-fswatch-scp-sh).
+I added the an initial sync at launch using ssh to transfer an in-memory tarball of the local project, as well as logging.

 ## Installation
 It is recommended to clone this repository to your local computer then symlink the remote-dev.sh file to a directory available in your system path.
 I like to create a .bin folder in my home directory then add to my PATH variable in my .bashrc file.